falashadegreene/reading-notes/Operators.md

 A loop is used for executing a block of statements repeatedly until a particular condition is satisfied.
 A few examples are a "foor loop" and "while loop".

+* For loop -  loops through a block of code a number of times
+* While loop - loops through a block of code while a specified condition is true

 for (let step = 0; step < 5; step++) {

   console.log('Walking east one step');